-Why Do I Have Low Water Pressure at Home?
+Why Do I Have Low Water Pressure in House?

 Debris such as hard water, food, dirt, grease, and foreign objects can clog your drains and water pipes, obstructing water flow and decreasing your water pressure.
 This buildup can be a result of extended use or physical problems, such as fractured water mains.